 On Monday, cloud CMS vendor Acquia Inc. announced Michael Sullivan, former Hewlett Packard Enterprise senior vice...

-president and general manager for SaaS, has been named the company's new CEO.
+president and general manager for SaaS, has been named the company's CEO.
 Sullivan will move into the position next month.

 SearchContentManagement interviewed Sullivan and Acquia co-founder Dries Buytaert, who was also the lead developer on the open source Drupal content management system, upon which the Acquia CMS is based.
 Buytaert remains Acquia's CTO and also takes over as board chair.